therealdealneil/personal-blog/content/posts/2025/01/archive-and-mark-as-read-gmail/index.md

 {{< resize-image src="step-6.png" alt="Dialog configuring an hour-based interval" width="600" >}}

 ### Conclusion
 That's it!
-All your unread emails in your archive will not be automatically marked as read on this interval.
+All your unread emails in your archive will be automatically marked as read on a recurring interval.
 This is also a nice introduction to Google Apps Script and how you can use it to automate tasks in your Google Apps.